isomerpages/tp-virtualcampus/_events/TSEA 2023/Nomination and Selection.md

 * Unless otherwise specified, only TP CCAs registered with the Student Development &amp; Alumni Affairs Department are eligible for the TSEA.

-* For the CCA Merit Award (Arts/Sports/Leadership), Full Colours and Half Colours Award, CCA advisors are to submit their nominations via the prescribed nomination form to the TSEA Secretariat at: <a href="mailto:tsea@tp.edu.sg">tsea@tp.edu.sg</a> (Only electronic submissions will be accepted.)
+* For the CCA Merit Award (Arts/Sports/Leadership), Full Colours and Half Colours Award, CCA advisors are to submit their nominations via the prescribed nomination form to the TSEA Secretariat at: [tsea@tp.edu.sg](mailto:tsea@tp.edu.sg).
+(Only electronic submissions will be accepted.)

 * For the Individual Higher Awards, Group/Team Higher Awards and Outstanding Coach/Instructor Award, nominations must be submitted via the official online forms.